Learn how to say “tell me” plus other Spanish phrases using the award-winning Rosetta Stone app.

 Many people make the decision to learn Spanish because they frequently encounter the language in their everyday life.
 This makes good sense, as Spanish is spoken throughout the United States—often heard in movies, music, and TV.
 Others decide to learn the language because of plans to volunteer, vacation, or do business in any of the 20 countries where Spanish is the official language.
 Whatever your reason, you’ll get off to a great start by first learning how to pronounce commonly used Spanish words and short phrases.
 This fundamental step will help you understand how Spanish is used in everyday situations by the 437 million Spanish speakers around the world.

-All too often, new learners get caught up in trying to memorize long lists of Spanish words and phrases.
+All too often, new learners get caught up in trying to memorise long lists of Spanish words and phrases.
 Then, they become frustrated when they find that they can’t understand or speak in everyday Spanish conversations.
 That’s why it’s so important to understand and pronounce commonly used Spanish words and short phrases.
 This proven approach to learning will allow you to develop the confidence you need to comfortably engage in conversations in Spanish.

 It’s worth noting that Spanish does have some unique characteristics that make learning proper pronunciation of some words a bit challenging for beginners.
-As one notable example, the Spanish letter r is pronounced differently than the English letter r and requires some practice for most new language learners.
+As one notable example, the Spanish letter r is pronounced differently than the English letter r and requires some practise for most new language learners.
 The distinct sound of the Spanish r is formed by tapping the tip of your tongue on the roof of your mouth, about a third of the way back in your mouth.
-Some Spanish language experts suggest that new learners practice making the English “tt” sound, as heard in the word butter.
+Some Spanish language experts suggest that new learners practise making the English “tt” sound, as heard in the word butter.

 Honing your pronunciation requires that you receive immediate feedback.
 Rosetta Stone helps you dial in your pronunciation with our TruAccent™ speech engine.
 TruAccent compares your voice to native and non-native speakers—in real-time—so you get the feedback you need for the most accurate pronunciation.
 It’s also adjustable, which allows you to tweak your accent as needed.
 TruAccent is a powerful tool for helping you learn and speak the Spanish language.

 Once beginners have learned basic and commonly used words, short phrases, and their pronunciation, they will be ready to move on to learning the longer Spanish phrases that make up much of everyday conversation.
-Rosetta Stone’s brief and digestible, 10-minute language lessons are designed to help you learn in just this way—first teaching basic words and short phrases, then teaching longer phrases, always emphasizing proper pronunciation.
+Rosetta Stone’s brief and digestible, 10-minute language lessons are designed to help you learn in just this way—first teaching basic words and short phrases, then teaching longer phrases, always emphasising proper pronunciation.
 Rosetta Stone language lessons will help you acquire the skills you need to comfortably understand and be understood in Spanish.

 Try Our Award-Winning App